Table of Contents

 The gig economy is changing and has been under much scrutiny for the past few years.
-That’s because technology (like smartphones and marketplaces) has enabled an unprecedented number of workers to enter the freelancing market.
+That’s because technology (like smartphones and marketplaces) has enabled an unprecedented number of full-time workers to enter the freelancing market.
 Anyone can Google to get started.
 This is both a good and bad thing for modern business models.

 44% of freelancers in the gig economy use it as their primary source of income.
 This means, there’s no playing around with the money.
 In the past, many companies have blurred the line between employee and contractor—which can be illegal.
 It’s running high expectations with a low payout and not exactly an ethical way of doing business.

 One of the main questions for business owners should always be the legality surrounding independent contractors.
 Concerns over employee misclassification have come to a head and California has passed Assembly Bill 5.
 It turns app-based workers and freelancers into full-fledged employees.
 The bill states that the burden of proof for classification is on the employer and once properly classified, the worker must receive the same pay and benefits as everyone else.

 The law codifies what’s known as the “ABC test” which is a three-prong assessment to determine if a worker is misclassified.
 It looks at:

 - A) Whether the individual is “free from direction and control,” applicable both “under his contract for the performance of service and in fact.”

 - B) That “the service is performed outside the usual course of business of the employer.”

 - C) That the “individual is customarily engaged in an independently established trade, occupation, profession, or business of the same nature as that involved in the service performed.”